rstrotmann/nif/docs/reference/add_covariate.md

 # Add time-varying covariate

 Add a column to a [nif](nif.md) object representing a time-varying covariate.
-In contrast to observations (see `add_observagtion()`), covariates are not captured as rows of observation events but are attached to the existing observations in a nif object reflecting the status of the covariate at the time of the observations.
-The covariate value is carried forward as needed.
+In contrast to observations (see [`add_observation()`](add_observation.md)), covariates are not captured as rows of observation events but are attached as a separate column to the observations in a nif object.
+The values reflect the status of the covariate at the time of the existing observations and are carried forward as needed.

 ## Usage